Where Can You Buy Alcohol in Magic Kingdom? | Explained

-In this page we'll go over where you can buy alcohol in Magic Kingdom, the types of drinks that are served, why it was a popular belief that it wasn't served, and the history of alcohol at the parks.
+In this page, we'll explain where you can buy alcohol in Magic Kingdom, the types of drinks that are served, and when alcohol was officially allowed to be served in the park.

 Where You Can Buy Alcohol in Magic Kingdom